 For those unfamiliar with J2 Innovations, here's a brief video about the company:

 Johnson Controls Systems can range from some of their oldest DSC-8500 systems through the Metasys line that included JCI NAE, NIE, NCM’s (Network Control Modules), N30, Companion, VAV, VMA, DX9100, UNT’s and into their present line of Metasys BACnet compatible controllers.
 If your facility has an existing PMI PC connected to NAE’s or NIE’s connected to NCM’s you have several potential non-serviceable single points of failure.
 By integrating directly to the N2 or BACnet controllers these unsupported components are eliminated.

 Front End BAS Products

-Johnson Controls product line also include the availability of a front end product from Tridium in the AX product line that is private labeled as the Facility Explorer FX70, FX60 and FX30.
-These are the equivalent of the Tridium JACE’s J-700, J-600 and J-300 respectively except these particular JCI products come with a JCI developed communications driver that allows the Facility Explorer to communicate with the legacy JCI Metasys controllers that communicate on their proprietary (also referred to as open) N2 communications bus.
+The Johnson Controls product line also includes the availability of a front end product from Tridium in the AX product line that is private labeled as the Facility Explorer FX70, FX60, and FX30.
+These are the equivalent of the Tridium JACE’s J-700, J-600, and J-300 respectively except these particular JCI products come with a JCI developed communications driver that allows the Facility Explorer to communicate with the legacy JCI Metasys controllers that communicate on their proprietary (also referred to as open) N2 communications bus.

 JCI advertises the N2 communications bus as an open protocol because many 3rd party equipment vendors like chiller manufacturers, variable frequency drive manufacturers (VFD’s), and probably hundreds of other devices utilize the communications protocol.
 The protocol is open in the sense that anyone that wants to use it has to sign a non-compete agreement with JCI that they will not develop any products that compete with JCI using their “open” protocol.